-Records and documents, including signed ICF, pertaining to the conduct of this study must be retained by the investigator as per the signed contractual agreement, from the issue of the final Clinical Study Report (CSR) or equivalent summary, unless local regulations or institutional policies require a longer retention period.
+Records and documents, including signed ICF, pertaining to the conduct of this study must be retained by the investigator for 25 years, from the issue of the final Clinical Study Report (CSR) or equivalent summary, unless local regulations or institutional policies require a longer retention period.
 The minimum retention time will meet the strictest standard applicable to that site for the study, as dictated by any institutional requirements or local laws or regulations, GSK CH standards/procedures, and/or institutional requirements.